clresourcegroup set|create -p RG_affinities=++target-rg source-rg

 Specifies the resource group that is the target of the strong positive affinity.
 This resource group is the resource group for which you are declaring a strong positive affinity.

 A resource group follows the resource group for which it has a strong positive affinity.
+If the target resource group is relocated to a different node, the source resource group automatically switches to the same node as the target.
 However, a resource group that declares a strong positive affinity is prevented from failing over to a node on which the target of the affinity is not already running.

 For example, a resource group rg1 declares a strong positive affinity for resource group rg2.
 If rg2 fails over to another node, rg1 also fails over to that node.
 This failover occurs even if all the resources in rg1 are operational.
 However, if a resource in rg1 attempts to fail over rg1 to a node where rg2 is not running, this attempt is blocked.